apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Definition/ALTER TABLE_EN.md

         grammar:
             MODIFY PARTITION partition_name SET ("key" = "value", ...)
         Description:
-            1) The storage_medium, storage_cooldown_time, and replication_num attributes of the modified partition are currently supported.
+            1) The following attributes of the modified partition are currently supported.
+                - storage_medium
+                - storage_cooldown_time
+                - replication_num
+                — in_memory
             2) For single-partition tables, partition_name is the same as the table name.

     Rollup supports the following ways to create: